cs3157-borowski/guides/homework_workflow.md

 _Remember: Only code pushed to GitHub before the deadline will be graded.
 When in doubt, push your work!_

+### Acknowledgments

 This guide has been developed by TA Amit Aharoni in Spring 2026, and updated in Summer 2026.
-### Acknowledgements

-This guide was written by Amit Aharoni, February 2026